 The proper amount of vegetables you can feed them is to serve the vegetables that the fish can finish in 4 to 6 minutes.

 To begin, wash all the vegetables to remove any hazardous chemicals or pesticides.
 In addition, try to supply pellets, flakes, live plants, fruits, and vegetables to help them maintain their nutrition.

 Can Fish Eat Tomatoes?

-Vitamin A, C, and K, as well as potassium, are abundant in tomatoes.
+Vitamins A, C, and K, as well as potassium, are abundant in tomatoes.
 Raw tomatoes are more nutritious and healthier than cooked or boiled tomatoes.